 Since trees provide so many services, removing them without replacement is a loss of social, economic and environmental equity.
 As such, Bainbridge Island usually requires the replacement of removed trees when the option is available.
-Working with Peninsula Urban Forestry, our arborists and horticulturalists can help you identify what replacement trees will function with your landscape, and more importantly, what tree will not function with your landscape.
+Working with Peninsula Environmental Group, our arborists and horticulturalists can help you identify what replacement trees will function with your landscape, and more importantly, what tree will not function with your landscape.
 A thorough site analysis and plant selection plan will help create a City appropriate, sustainable, attractive landscape correctly paired with the site’s environmental, soil, and weather conditions.

 Site plans are required on all Citywide permits applications.
 Site plans are usually on 11×17 paper, their perspective is top-down, and they include many important site parameters like contours, critical areas and buffers, building footprints and setbacks, streams & wetlands, pavement, storm water discharge and more.